waqasbcs/Weatherapp-in-django/README.md

 Open your web browser and go to http://127.0.0.1:8000.

 **Usage**
-.Enter the name of the city in the search box.
+1. Enter the name of the city in the search box.
-.Click on the "Get Weather" button.
+2. Click on the "Get Weather" button.
-.View the current weather information for the specified city.
+3. View the current weather information for the specified city.